ljpatrick/marxpaint/magic/docs/README.txt

              Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").

-           * char * get_description(magic_api * api, int which)
+           * char * get_description(magic_api * api, int which, int mode)
-             This should return a string containing the description of a magic tool.
+             This should return a string containing the description of how to use a particular magic tool.
 This will appear as a help tip, explained by Tux the Penguin, within Tux Paint.

              Tux Paint will free() the string upon exit, so you should wrap it in a C strdup() call.

-             Note: Called once for each Magic tool your plugin claims to contain (by your "get_tool_count()").
+             Note: For each Magic tool your plugin claims to contain (reported by your "get_tool_count()" function), this function will be called for each mode the tool claims to support (reported by your "modes()" function).

+             In other words, if your plugin contains two tools, one which works in paint mode only, and the other that works in both paint mode and full-image mode, your plugin's "get_description()" will be called three times.

            * int requires_colors(magic_api * api, int which)
              Return a '1' if the 'Magic' tool accepts colors (the 'Colors'